TMJ Treatment at San Antonio Oral Surgery

 Surgical Treatment Options

 Conservative therapies are useful for temporary pain relief and muscle spasms; however, they are not "cures" for TMD.
-If other treatments fail or do not provide sufficient relief, TMJ surgery may be a viable option.
+If other treatments fail or do not provide sufficient relief, advancing to more invasive procedures can be necessary.

 Three common types of surgical treatment that could alleviate your TMD: